 Also known as: Stem or stalk celery, Sweet Celery, cultivated celery or simply celery, Céleri (French), Sellerie, Eppich (German) or Sedano (Italian).

-- A popular herb and vegetable grown mainly for its leaf stalk (petiole), leaves and seeds.
+Celery is a popular herb and vegetable mainly grown for its thick succulent leaf stalks (petioles), leaves and seeds.

 All the plant parts are strongly aromatic.
-Celery takes just about 11 weeks from planting to mature into a crop ready for harvest.
+Celery takes just about eleven weeks from planting to mature into a crop ready for harvest.

-The variety celeriac is grown for its swollen roots.
+The variety celeriac is grown for its edible tuber.

 Celery is valued for it’s crisp texture and distinctive flavour.
 The stalks are naturally crisp due to rigidity of the plant cell walls and high water content within the cells.
 They can either be green or white.